dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 Retrieval-Augmented Generation (RAG) is an AI framework that enhances the quality of Large Language Model (LLM)-generated responses by supplementing the LLM's internal representation of information with external sources of knowledge.
 This gives us control over the data used by the LLM when it formulates a response.
 With RAG, we can constrain the external information accessible to the LLM to include any type of vectorized data: documents, images, audio, and video.

-This serie of articles showcase how to leverage GCP services to implement Retrieval-Augmented workflows.
-In this first part, we will develop a serverless ETL data pipeline to extract, embed, index business documents.
+This serie of articles showcase how to leverage GCP managed services to implement Retrieval-Augmented workflows at Scale.
+In this first part, we will develop a serverless ETL data pipeline to extract, embed, index business documents of any scale.
 We will leaverage **LangChain** for chunking large documents into small chunks, **Vertex AI** for data indexing and **Cloud SQL for Postgres** and its **pgvector** extension as a managed vector store.
+To be able to scale the data pipeline up or down based on the amount of documents while controlling cost we will use **Cloud Functions**.
-In the second part, we will implement the data retrieval part by leaveraging **LangChain** to construct Question/Answering prompts.
+In the second part, we will implement a serverless data retrieval by leaveraging **Cloud Run** as a scalable runtime and **LangChain** to construct Question/Answering prompts from user input in a format that maximizes the LLM response accuracy.

 ## Infrastructure

-The diagram is of a cloud storage system.
-It shows the process of uploading a document, processing it, and searching for it using embeddings.
-The diagram is divided into 10 steps, each step is numbered and labeled.
-The steps are: 1) upload document, 2) notification, 3) trigger, 4) document processing, 5) embed/chunk, 6) saving document with embeddings, 7) query, 8) embed query, 9) search with embeddings, 10) result.
-The diagram shows the user uploading a document to cloud storage, the document being processed and saved with embeddings, and the user querying and searching for the document using embeddings.
+The diagram above illustrates the architecture and components of the solution.
+It shows the process of uploading a document to cloud storage, the document being processed and saved with embeddings, and the user querying and searching for the document using embeddings.

+The solution is divided into 10 steps:

+- Steps 1 to 6 represents the ETL Data pipeline
+- Steps 7 to 10 represents the user query flow

+In the remaining of this first part, we will implement the steps of the ETL Data pipeline.

 ### Cloud Storage
-We need to setup a Cloud Storage bucket, let's first define some environment variables
+First, we need to setup a Cloud Storage bucket where the data will be uploaded for processing.

+Let's first define some environment variables

 ```shell
 PROJECT_ID = ""